fitbenchmarking/fitbenchmarking/docs/source/users/running.rst

 Other problems written in a :ref:`supported file format <problem_def>` can be analyzed with FitBenchmarking by passing the path using the `--problem-sets` (or `-p`) option.
-A set of example problems can be found the ``fitbenchmarking/examples`` directory of the code, and examples can also be downloaded from ??.
+A example problems can be downloaded from :ref:`BenchmarkProblems`, and they can also be found in the ``fitbenchmarking/examples`` directory of the code.

 For example, to run the NIST low difficulty set from the base directory of the source, type into the terminal: